Neo23x0/Loki/README.md

     4. C2 Back Connect Check
        Compares process connection endpoints with C2 IOCs (new since version v.10)

 Additional Checks:

     1. Regin filesystem check (via --reginfs)
     2. Process anomaly check (based on [Sysforensics](http://goo.gl/P99QZQ)
     3. SWF decompressed scan (new since version v0.8)
     4. SAM dump check
+    5. DoublePulsar check - tries to detect DoublePulsar backdoor on port 445/tcp and 3389/tcp

 The Windows binary is compiled with PyInstaller 2.1 and should run as x86 application on both x86 and x64 based systems.